dmikusa/s12gx-2014-fastest-servlets/LoadTestResults/Results.md

   - Configure HTTPS connector to use APR
   - Configure HTTPS connector to use certificate

-The APR library was build with the following configuration.
+The APR library was built with the following configuration.

 ```
  ./configure --with-apr=/usr/bin/apr-1-config --with-java-home=/usr/lib/jvm/java-7-openjdk-amd64 --with-ssl